Location: Chicago, Illinois

 Required Job Qualifications:

-•Excellent customer service skills.
+•Excellent communication and customer service skills.

 Preferred Job Qualifications: